ftsrg/gamma/plugins/headless/docs/headless-gamma-webserver.md

 	- **stopProcess** `/gamma/workspace/{workspace}/project/{project}/stop` - Stops the currently ongoing process in the project found in the given workspace.
   - **PUT**
 	 - **setLogLevel** `/gamma/loglevel` - Sets the verbosity of the logger for both the webserver and the Headless Gamma.
 The level should be set in the `level` field of the request body, as multipart/form-data request.
 The accepted levels are `Info`, `Warning`, `Severe` and `Off`.
+	 - **logToFile** `/gamma/log/file` - Toggles between enabling and disabling logging to file.
+By default, logging to file is disabled.
+Note that re-enabling logging to file (after a disabling it) will overwrite the previous contents of the log file.
+An example of usage would be: creating workspace, adding project, enabling logging to file, running command, disabling logging to file and getting results (and optionally, deleting the project and workspace).
  - **GET**
 	- **list** `/gamma/workspace/{workspace}/project/{project}` - Lists all files found in the project in the given workspace.
 	- **status** `/gamma/workspace/{workspace}/project/{project}/status` -  Gets the status of the project in the given workspace.
 It returns with a simple text, indicating the status of the project: `Done`, `Ready` or `Failure`.
 	- **getLogs** `/gamma/workspace/{workspace}/logs` - Retrieves the logs of a workspace.
+This can be saved as a text file.
+	- **getHeadlessLogs** `/gamma/log/file` - Retrieves the logs of the Headless Gamma, if logging to file was enabled.
 This can be saved as a text file.
  - **DELETE**
 	- **deleteProject** `/gamma/workspace/{workspace}/project/{project}` Deletes the project from the project in the given workspace.
 	- **deleteWorkspace** `/gamma/workspace/{workspace}` - Deletes the given workspace if it exists and is empty.